bwoody3142/FullCourtAnalytics/First Iteration Documentation/Development.md

   * `git clone https://github.com/bwoody3142/FullCourtAnalyticsSrc.git`

 ### Testing and Running
-* Using the terminal on your computer (Windows- Windows PowerShell, Mac- ), use the `cd` command to navigate where you cloned the repository to.
+* Using the terminal on your computer, use the `cd` command to navigate where you cloned the repository to on your computer.
 * After locating the folder named "FullCourtAnalyticsSrc", then use the `cd fca` command to view the fca folder.
 * Then, use the command `docker build -t fca .`
 * After it is finished building, use the command `docker run -p 3000:3000 -d fca`